kubeflow/katib/docs/proposals/metrics-collector.md

 However, the pulled-based design has [some problems](https://github.com/kubeflow/tf-operator/issues/722#issuecomment-405669269), such as, at what frequency should we scrape the metrics and so on.

 To enhance the extensibility and support EarlyStopping, we propose a new design of the metrics collector.
-In the new design, katib use mutating webhook to inject metrics collector container as a sidecar into Job/Tfjob/PytorchJob pod.
+In the new design, Katib use mutating webhook to inject metrics collector container as a sidecar into Job/Tfjob/PytorchJob pod.
 The sidecar collects metrics of the master and then store them on the persistent layer (e.x. katib-db-manager and metadata server).

 <center>